roseengineering/phasedarray_abcd/README.md

 # Example

-For example, with a load of 1 amp and 5 volts flowing through it, transform it with 90 degrees of 50 ohm transmission line.
+For example, with a load of 1 amp and 5 volts flowing through it, transform the load with 135 degrees of 50 ohm transmission line to get what the source sees.

 ```